arianrhodsandlot/retro-assembly/readme.md

   <img src="public/assets/logo/logo-512x512.png" alt="logo" width="128" height="128">
 </p>

-<h1 align="center">Retro Assembly</h1>
+<h1 align="center">RetroAssembly</h1>

 ## Overview
-Retro Assembly is your personal retro game collection museum in your browser.
+RetroAssembly is your personal retro game collection museum inside your browser.

 ## Features
-+ Import a directory from your OneDrive/Google Drive or disk, then a GameList will appear
++ Import a directory from your OneDrive/Google Drive or disk, then a game list will appear
 + Automatically grab game cover images
 + Joystick friendly, no need to switch between joysticks and mouse while navigating through different games or consoles.
 + Save states and sync them to with different devices (if using a cloud disk we support)